Smoking | 1 Life-Changing Approach to Quit Smoking for Good

 Smoking - 1 Life-changing way how to stop smoking for good

-Looking back, I realise now that my desire to fit in and look a certain way as a teenager also led me down another harmful path, bulimia.
-It’s strange how one insecurity can feed into another, isn’t it?
+This girl was undeniably attractive, and in my teenage eyes, smoking only added to her allure.
+At that age, appearances were everything, and I wanted to emulate that image of beauty and confidence.
+Looking back, I realise now that my desire to fit in and look a certain way didn’t stop at smoking.
+It also led me down another harmful path—bulimia.
+It’s strange, isn’t it, how one insecurity can feed into another?

 But my parents found out I was smoking